snetamot/MERNAPP/README.md

 ![image](https://github.com/user-attachments/assets/8724ce94-c3ad-4a95-b540-d041e2087a53)

-Users can add books, create books, edit books already in the database, and delete books.
+Users can add books, create books, edit books already in the database, look at information on current books, and, delete books.